Marketing Web3

 Ownership of Digital Assets

 The e-commerce platform owns hundreds of high-quality images, product videos, reviews, and other information essential to every e-commerce website.
-Retailers, on the other hand, may have total ownership of all digital assets, including digital storefronts, product photos/videos, and reviews, thanks to blockchain.
+However, retailers may have total ownership of all digital assets, including digital storefronts, product photos/videos, and reviews, thanks to blockchain.
 This ownership will be transparently documented on the blockchain.

 Loyalty Reward Schemes